I’ve been writing and speaking about perfectly hidden depression for many years now. Recently, it was an honor to speak about it on the TEDx stage.

 And perhaps you’ve had thoughts that death would be welcome, or even that taking your own life would be the answer.

 And then someone, a friend, a doctor, a therapist, tells you, “I think you’re depressed.”
 And dependent on your beliefs about mental health and mental illness, you can accept that- almost with relief – and seek treatment.

 The good news is that you can get better.
 With exercise, therapy, medication, mindfulness, newer treatments like Ketamine or Transcranial Magnetic Stimulation (TMS), and of course hard work, you can take the first of many small steps toward moving through your depression.
 As Andrew Solomon wrote, ” The opposite of depression isn’t happiness, it’s vitality.”

-So how is perfectly hidden depression different from all of this?
+So, how is perfectly hidden depression different?

 You avoid revealing too much about yourself, laughing off your fatigue.
 You don a mask of happiness every day, and you may have even be fooling yourself that the mask is the real you.
 Others admire you.
 “You have an awesome family.”
 “I could only dream of living your life.”
 The only choice that feels safe?
 Maintaining that image.

 When depression is “seen” and when it isn’t…

 If you identify with with classic depression, you may struggle to admit it, or fear you’ll be stigmatized if you do.
 Yet others notice, others see the change in you.
 You see the change in you.
 In fact, this change being “seen” or “noticed” is a basic part of classic depression’s diagnosis.
 And hopefully, you’ll seek help.